Clay Travis: Career

 In 2008, Travis worked out at D1 Sports Training with NFL prospects preparing for the NFL draft.
 He later wrote a ten-part serial about the experience which he titled Rough Draft.
+He also began a career in radio, initially hosting a sports talk show on Nashville's WGFX with Chad Withrow.

 In 2010, Nashville Scene named Travis "Best Sports Radio Host We Love To Hate" in the publication's "Best of Nashville" issue.